xbeat/Machine-Learning/README.md

 Introduction to Probability in Machine Learning

 Probability theory forms the backbone of many machine learning algorithms.
 It provides a framework for dealing with uncertainty and making predictions based on incomplete information.
 In this presentation, we'll explore key concepts of probability and their applications in machine learning using Python.

+## Unsupervised Learning Techniques for Clustering

+Introduction to Unsupervised Learning and Clustering

+Clustering is a fundamental unsupervised learning technique that groups similar data points together based on their intrinsic characteristics.
+The algorithm identifies patterns and structures within unlabeled data by measuring similarities between observations using distance metrics.

 ## Packing Your Data's Suitcase An Introduction to PCA